 It may also be that you’ve started to notice bald spots, where significant amounts of hair have fallen out in one specific area.

 Chances are, that if you have started to notice these kinds of changes, they will only continue to get worse – possibly to the point where you’re fully bald.
-Find out if it’s possible to have a hair transplant if you’re completely bald.

 Another early sign of balding is when your hairline starts to recede or change in shape.
 An uneven hairline is not always an indicator of hair loss, for example, a mature hairline is something that will naturally develop as you get older and doesn’t always mean that you’ll go bald.